 Love Nico started as a handbag.

-The company only had a basic (2004) e-commerce website.
+The company started with a very basic e-commerce website.
 Within a year, through friends in the East Village, they were approached about becoming corporate sponsors for the first annual Joey Ramone birthday bash at Irving Plaza in NYC.
-The other two corporate logos at the bottom of the flyers were Manic Panic and Trash n Vaudeville’s- two companies Corinne had looked up to for years.
+The other two logos present at the bottom of the flyers were Manic Panic’s and Trash n Vaudeville’s- two companies Corinne had looked up to for years.

 A clothing rep for the CBGB line spotted the logo.
 Her dog’s name was Nico.
 She squinted at the tiny images on the website and thought “gee, there might be something there…”.
 The rep, Carol Sadick, met with Corinne at the Joey Ramone Birthday Bash, and from there, the rest is history.